Color Psychology in Brand Design: How Color Affects Brand Identity

 Visual Differentiation

-If your industry uses Navy Blue dominance, consider Teal or Burgundy to stand out.
+If competitors use Navy Blue, consider Teal or Burgundy instead.

 3